 Your job has become so routine that you spend your days counting down to quitting time.
-You feel your skills and talents rusting.
-Worse, you see no end in sight, because your employer can't offer a clear path for growth and advancement.
+You feel your skills, talents and drive gathering rust.
+Worse, you see no end in sight because your employer can't seem to offer a clear path for growth and advancement.

 All of us want work that provides more than just a paycheck.
-We want to feel we're making a difference.
+We want to make a difference.
 We want to feel appreciated.
-We want feel challenged.
-Most important, we want to know our hard work today is building toward some goal down the line.
-Maybe that means more money, a fancier title, more satisfying assignments — better yet, all of the above.
+We want to be challenged.
+Most important, we want to know our hard work today is building toward a concrete goal.
+Maybe that means a pay raise, greater responsibility, more satisfying assignments — better yet, all of the above.

 1. Your ideas are consistently ignored or shelved

 Everyone has the right to disagree with you.
-But if you’re shot down by your boss every time you have a suggestion to improve the way you or the team works, you may be heading down a dead-end street.
+But if you’re rejected by your boss every time you share a suggestion to improve the way you or the team works, you may be heading down a dead-end street.

-2. Your employer clearly doesn't value the role they've given you
+2. Your employer doesn't value the role they've given you

 If the leadership at your company doesn't value the kind of work you do, they probably aren't going to notice that you're doing a great job.
-It's demotivating to feel that your boss doesn't appreciate your skills and talents.
+It's demotivating to feel that your manager doesn't appreciate your skills and talents.
 Put simply, everyone needs a pat on the back once in a while.
-But there is more at stake than that.
-It also means you're probably not going to be top-of-mind when it comes time to fill a more senior role.
+But there's more at stake than that.
+It also means you're probably not going to be top of mind when it comes time to fill a more senior role.

-3. Your manager can't articulate a clear path for your growth within the company
+3. Your manager can't articulate a clear career path for you

 If you want to grow at your current company, there is no more obvious and important advocate than your manager.
-It's not a good sign if they can't see a way for you to advance at the company.
-And if they avoid the subject altogether, that may be even a worse sign.
+It's not a good sign if they can't outline any ways for you to advance at the company.
+And if they avoid the subject altogether, that may be an even worse sign.